Emergencies and claims 24/7

-The AXA Retirement Scope is an international study whose objectives are to explore and understand people’s attitudes toward retirement and to compare the image of retirement with the reality.
+The AXA Retirement Scope is an international survey whose objectives are to explore and understand the attitudes of the population towards retirement and compare its image to its reality.

-Countries studied: Australia, Canada, China, France, Germany, Hong Kong, Indonesia, Italy, Japan, Malaysia, Philippines, Portugal, Singapore, Spain, Thailand, the United States, the United Kingdom.
+Analyzed countries: Australia, Belgium, Canada, China, France, Germany, Hong Kong, Hungary, India, Indonesia, Italy, Japan, Malaysia, Morocco, New Zealand, the Netherlands, the Philippines, Poland, Portugal, Singapore, Slovakia, Spain, Switzerland, Thailand, the United Kingdom and the United States.

 AXA is the 1st insurance company in Quebec for businesses in Québec